 Video Quality

-Comparing video quality is not so simply, because we cannot only compare video resolution, in fact, that could be really misleading because a 1080p video at 700MB size might look worse than a 720p video at 700MB, this happens because, for the former the bitrate is too high and it affects the compression.
+Comparing video quality is not so simply, because we cannot only compare video resolution, in fact, that could be really misleading because a 1080p video at 700MB size might look worse than the same video at 720p and 700MB, this happens because, for the former the bitrate is too high and it affects the compression.
 The same principle can be applied for comparing bitrates at similar frame sizes, because the encoders can deliver better quality at less or higher bitrate.

 To evaluate video quality, there are a variety of quality metrics, but they can be divided into two big groups, no-reference metrics and full-reference metrics.
-The first ones give an output quality score based on a video.
-Most of the times there is no access to the original video to make the comparison.
-When there is the original video to comparison the full-reference metrics can be used to estimate the quality loss, however, it takes a longer time to compute.
+The no-referenced ones give an output quality score based on a video and they can be used without access to the original video.
+When there is the original video to comparison the full-reference metrics can be used to estimate the quality loss.

-In fact, to try defining a MOS composed of individual quality factors has to be considered, at least video length, the viewing audience, original frame size, “quality” before the encoding and the type of video (cartoons, movies, news, etc.), not to mention that some people watch a movie sometimes for its content and they probably don’t care about the quality so much, as long as the movie is funny or entertaining.
+Trying to define a MOS composed of individual quality factors is a hard challenge, where there are several parameters to be considered, at least video length, the viewing audience, original frame size, “quality” before the encoding and the type of video (cartoons, movies, news, etc.), not to mention that some people watch a movie sometimes for its content and they probably don’t care about the quality so much, as long as the movie is funny or entertaining.

 In the case of Android, there are video encoding recommendations that the Android media framework supports for playback in the H.264 Baseline Profile and VP8 media codec [69], shown in the tables 2.3 and 2.4, respectively.